Irvine Company: Leading the Way in Water Conservation

 These initial efforts on the Irvine Ranch in Orange County, Calif. provide residents and businesses there with the rare assurance that their communities will have sufficient water supplies to continue important long-term community and economic growth.

-The Irvine Company brings this same commitment to water conservation to its newer properties in Silicon Valley, Los Angeles and San Diego.
+The Irvine Company brings this same commitment to water conservation to its newer communities in Silicon Valley, Los Angeles and San Diego.

 The benefits and importance of the Irvine Company’s thoughtful master-planned approach to water use cannot be overstated.
 A safe, plentiful and reliable supply of water – supported by an aggressive commitment to recycling it by all means available – is essential to an area’s future growth and prosperity.